Bill to amend Arms Act to be tabled in Rajya Sabha today

 One person, one gun: Why the Bill to amend Arms Act has left gun owners fuming

 Under the present law, the offence invites imprisonment of not less than seven years but may extend to life imprisonment -- mostly up to 14 years.
 According to an estimate, India has a total of around 35 lakh gun licences.
 Thirteen lakh people have licences to carry weapons in Uttar Pradesh, followed by militancy-hit Jammu and Kashmir, where 3.7 lakh people possess arms licences, most of which were taken in the name of personal security.
-Punjab, which witnessed terrorism in 1980s and 1990s, has around 3.6 lakh active gun licences, most of which were issued during the two decades of strife.
+Punjab, which witnessed terrorism in the 1980s and 1990s, has around 3.6 lakh active gun licences, most of which were issued during the two decades of strife.